FusionAuth/fusionauth-site/site/_posts/2020-05-06-using-java-to-manage-fusionauth.md

 import com.inversoft.rest.ClientResponse;

 public class DeleteUser {
   public static void main(String[] args) {
     ApplicationProperties.setupProperties();

-        // Initiating the client
+    // Instantiate the client
     FusionAuthClient client = new FusionAuthClient(ApplicationProperties.getApiKey(),
         ApplicationProperties.getFusionAuthURL());

     UUID userId = UUID.fromString("5eb46e47-927c-41ac-ae60-ed88e3840edd");

-        // Using the returned ClientResponse object
+    // Use the returned ClientResponse object
     ClientResponse<Void, Errors> response = client.deleteUser(userId);

     if (response.wasSuccessful()) {
-            System.out.println(response.successResponse);
+      System.out.println("Deleted!");

     } else {
-            // Handling errors
+      // Handle errors
       System.out.println(response.errorResponse);
     }
   }
 }
 ```

-If you run the above code, and the request is successful, you'll get a response of `null`, indicating that the user has been deleted from FusionAuth.
+If you run the above code, and the request is successful, you'll get a response of `Deleted!`, indicating that the user has been deleted from FusionAuth.

 ## Deactivating an application